ArdanaLabs/audit/src/postamble/future.md

 ## Understand \ref{section:diversify} better to come up with a _minimal_ intervention

 Ardana's intervention to mitigate the problem of a whale sitting on `DANA` is a little heavy handed.
 While it is in scope for the post-launch evolution of the platform to work on decentralizing the mitigation is installed at launch, it also may warrant application of research pressure to come up with different solutions.

+## Compare/contrast across the marketplace of throughput strategies

+[@Throughput] seeds a methodology for analyzing throughput strategies, which should be built on as each new product introduces novel solutions.
+An example approach is for each product to answer the \nameref{section:frontrunning} question separately.